 - User acceptance testing.

-Non-functional testing is designed to figure out if your product will provide an excellent user experience.
+Non-functional testing has to figure out if your product will provide an excellent user experience.
 It tests the application based on the client and performance requirements.

 Before releasing any applications, you must ask yourself:

 - How does the application perform under normal circumstances?

 - How will it play in a different environment?